braden-kennedy/bkennedyportfolio/_pages/cuauv.md

 *May 2024 - August 2024, Competition Week August 5-11*

 {% include figure.html src="cuauv/Competition_TeamPic.PNG" alt=" " caption="A picture of the CUAUV summer team at the RoboSub 2024 competition.
 Only a handful of members, mostly freshman, stayed in Ithaca during the summer to conduct the final assembly of our AUVs and travel with them to competition.
-I was responsible for coordinating our in-person teams with other members who were remote, and made many time-sensitive decisions at Robosub which earned us 3rd place overall." position="full" width="450px" %}
+I was responsible for coordinating our in-person teams with other members who were remote, and made many time-sensitive decisions at Robosub which earned us 3rd place overall." position="wide" width="80%" %}

 Following my first year on the CU AUV team, I stayed in Ithaca over the summer to help prepare our AUVs (Sirius and Polaris) for our main competition, Robosub, in August.
 Most of our members (especially the leadership team) had internships and other jobs elsewhere in the summer, so it was primarily the responsibility of our team's freshman to get the last leg of work done on the AUVs with remote help.
 Because no older members were able to be in Ithaca for the full summer, I was selected to be the summer lead/team coordinator, responsible for reporting the current status of our AUVs throughout the summer, connecting remote leadership members with the team as problems arose, and executing "game-time" decisions at the competition itself to help our team perform the best.